Last update: 03.27.2019

 This is not good news for any Opera user as the company’s VPN servers are located in Canada, USA, China, and Norway.
 What this means is that your data will go through servers in countries that are well known for monitoring online data traffic and for their online surveillance practices.

 Opera says they are checking webpage visit request against a database of known phishing and malware websites

 Also, Opera says they are checking webpage visit request against a database of known phishing and malware websites, but at the same time, no one knows from where they exactly route your traffic.
-Furthermore, Opera now supports only a basic browser, called Opera Touch, for Android and iOS devices that does not support a VPN feature.
+Furthermore, a mobile version of this VPN works on Android devices only, starting from Opera 51.

 That said, you definitely need a fully-functioning VPN service if you are to protect your privacy and spot security threats in advance.
 But what VPN features should you look for?

 Features you should look for in the best VPN for Opera